firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 ## Transportation

-When reviewing the accessibility of the venue's transportation consider people with mobility challenges (E.g. wheelchair users) as well as other conditions that might require extra planning.
+When reviewing the accessibility of the venue's transportation consider people with mobility needs (for example, wheelchair users) as well as other conditions that might require extra planning.

 - Ensure the venue is reachable by accessible public or private transportation
 - Provide specific information and instructions on: